figgyjay/midterm/README.md

 * Make sure every function returns something
 * You can console.log() the functions with test input to test your functions in the space provided
 * Read each question carefully
-* You are NOT forking/cloning this project.
+* You are NOT forking this project.
+Just a git clone will suffice!
 Please submit your main.js file to populi
 * Good luck!

 ## Methods you might need